ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 ### Libraries installation and setup

-Now that we have access to a terminal and the file system of the Exoscale instance through VS Code Insiders, we can start setting it up with all required tools, dependencies, and account logins.
+Now that we have access to a terminal and the file system of the [Exoscale](https://www.exoscale.com/) instance through [VS Code](https://code.visualstudio.com), we can start setting it up with all required tools, dependencies, and account logins.

 We will: